while2/while2.github.io/_posts/2014-09-09-exemplar-based-completion.md

 where $$d_a$$/$$d_b$$ are the distances from pixel a/b to the nearest boundary and $$\gamma$$ is experientially set to 1.3.

+> The [TPAMI'07][^3] method was integrated with [Patch Match][^9] in Adobe Photoshop CS5 known as Content-Aware Filling.
+It adopts an EM approach to optimize a different objective function and is very successful in applications.
+But it does not closely related to our implementation so I would save the details.

 ##Optimization
 Discretizing the unknown space, above function can be transformed to a discrete labeling problem, where each label represents a possible shift, and the solution is to assign labels to pixels.
 With the above objective function, the optimization belong to a well studied type: [Markov Random Field][^5] (MRF) problems, where the objective function comprises data terms(depending on a single node/pixel) and smoothness terms(depending on two adjacent nodes/pixels).
 More complicated patterns are not considered.
 Our boundary condition can be combined to the data terms.